primus-labs/zktls-extension-core-sdk/README.md

 ### webpack.config.js

 When the extension is compiled, copy the 4 files directly to the extension build directory. `webpack.config.js` needs to add the following configuration.
+You can refer to [demo webpack.config.js](https://github.com/primus-labs/zktls-demo/blob/main/extension-core-sdk-example/webpack.config.js).

 ```javascript
 new CopyWebpackPlugin({